umair5464/Event-Management-System/README.md

 ## 🤝 Contributing (Optional)

 Contributions, issues, and feature requests are welcome!
 Feel free to check issues page.
+This project is in group of 5.

 ## 📜 License (Optional)